Wilsonilo/Algorithms-Practices/README.md

-## **ALGORITHMS-PRACTICES (SWIFT)**
+## **ALGORITHMS / INTERVIEW PRACTICES (SWIFT)**

-Simple Repo for all my algorithms practices.
+Simple Repo for all my algorithms and Interview Questions practices There is a combination of brute force and sexy big O notation results, is mixed, is practice :D
-A lot of this algorithms use "brute force" because i'm still trying to understand some of the basic stuff before refactoring :)

 Feel free to send me a message if you feel that you can help me get it better.